 2. Make time for kids to be kids

-Kids sit at desks all day.
-If you’re in charge of homework, you’ll likely find that the last thing your charges want to do at the end of the day is sit down more.
+If you’re in charge of homework, you’ll likely find that the last thing kids want to do at the end of the school day is sit down and do homework.

 Christa Doyle, lead teacher and director of a preschool in Jackson Hole, Wyoming, says: “Give kids time to unwind before homework or chores.
 This transition time makes it easier for them to get in the swing of their routine.”